-This experiment is great because it is cheap, easy and you can do it in a variety of areas around your school or send students home with it.
-The goal is to observe the area around you over time, and observe samples that you collect.
+This experiment is great because it is cheap, easy, and you can do it in a variety of areas around your school or send students home with it.
+The goal is to observe the surrounding area over time and monitor the samples that you collect.

 Materials You'll Need

 - Stakes and string or cones help mark an area

 Take note that you will observe your area for several months, so choose an area that is easy to re-mark or where you can leave the markings up, so you return to the same designated area each time.

 - Have students choose one spot to observe.
 The spot should be no more than two to three feet square.